djpogo/lazy-scripts/README.md

 I **de-include** the `CustomEvent` polyfill I added in `0.2.2`.
 LazyScripts still dispatches CustomEvents if your browser supports it.
 It is up to you to include (or no) the polyfill you like the most.

+## MutationObserver (since 0.3.0)
+With `0.3.0` a MutationObserver watches your DOM changes and will trigger lazy scripts on DOM changes.
+No work needed on your side.

 ## Script Adjustments

 If your script(s) wait for a `DOMContentLoaded` or `window.load` you need to change that.
 These Events will be long forgotten when your scripts will be loaded, parsed and executed.